-The curious, adventure-seeking, fourth grade group of boys, Stan, Kyle, Cartman, and Kenny, all join in in buffoonish adventures that sometimes evolve nothing.
+The curious, adventure-seeking, fourth grade group of 10 year old boys, Stan, Kyle, Cartman, and Kenny, all join in in buffoonish adventures that sometimes evolve nothing.
 Sometimes something that was simple at the start, turns out to get out of control.
 Everything is odd in the small mountain town, South Park, and the boys always find something to do with it.

 Four boys.
 One f**ked up town.